 - Category three: Have an evacuation plan in place.
 Cut all utilities, seal up your house, and ensure your possessions are secure.
 Pack for the potential of weeks away from home and consider buying a generator.

 - Category four: The best thing to do in the case of a category four hurricane is to evacuate as soon as you can.
-If you do decide to stay, have a safe room in your house to retreat to in the event of heavy damage.
+If you do decide to stay, have a safe room in your house to retreat to.

 - Category five: Evacuate immediately.
 Monitor conditions and only return to your home once you know it is completely safe.
 Have lots of bottled water prepared, as tap water will likely be contaminated.

-In the event of any hurricane, we advise that you take pictures of your damage-prone property before the storm hits.
-That way, you have a record of what your property looked like beforehand to prove the full scope of damages to your insurance company.
+In the event of any hurricane, we advise that you take pictures of your property before the storm hits.
+That way, you have a record of what your property looked like beforehand to prove the full scope of destruction to your insurance company.

 Recent Destructive Hurricanes in Louisiana

-Louisiana has a very long history of hurricanes.
+Louisiana has a very long history of hurricanes and has been witness to billions of dollars in damage to our state.
 Residents know just how much damage a storm can cause.
 The most recent hurricanes that have touched down in Louisiana include:

 How a Hurricane Damage Lawyer in Louisiana Can Help

 After a hurricane, you might wonder what to do.
-You deserve to work with someone who can help you through the process of claiming damage and recovering money from your insurance company.
-Our Louisiana hurricane damage attorneys can help by:
+You deserve to work with someone who can help you through the claims process and recovering money from your insurance company.
+Our Louisiana hurricane damage claim attorneys can help by:

 - Getting your documents in order